How to promote a book

-The paths chosen for this are varied, as evident from the case studies which follow:
+The path chosen for How to promote a book are varied, as evident from the case studies which follow:

-To market a book engage with potential target audience
+To promote a book engage with potential target audience

 For bringing out the first ever crowd-sourced love story, Doublemint Mints collaborated with author Durjoy Datta for an innovative campaign #StartSomethingNew.
 The author tweeted one line every day and people were invited to share their pictures which brought the featured lines alive.
 Winning entries were featured in the book curated by the author.

-To market a book create a buzz using social media
+To promote book sales create a buzz using social media

 Amish’s Shiva Trilogy is one of the fastest selling book series in the history of Indian publishing.
 2.2 million copies were printed and over Rs 60 crore in sales was realised.
 He best exemplifies the fact that a well-written book which is well marketed can become a winner.
 For the next Ramchandra series about Lord Ram starting with the Scion of Ikshvaku, the author was twitterviewed (Twitter interview) by Karan Johar.
 This was followed by the book launch and the release of the trailer of the book on YouTube.